Hulupeep/agentic-mesh/README.md

 AMP exists to make multi-step AI work repeatable, auditable, and predictable.
 Plans should read like a blueprint, tools should declare their contract, and every run should leave evidence that can be checked later—so a product team can operate, monitor, and evolve an agentic SaaS with confidence.

+## Philosophy: Mesh over Improvisation

+- **Plans are the source of truth**.
+LLMs can draft them, but the plan—not a hidden chain-of-thought—decides what runs, in what order, and under which budgets.
+- **Agents are contracts, not personas**.
+Every agent is a ToolSpec-bound surface exposing IO schemas, cost hints, and policy rules.
+Internals may use LLM loops, but the outer contract is deterministic.
+- **Evidence is currency**.
+Assertions fail closed unless a verifier (human or automated) signs off with sufficient confidence and provenance.
+- **Memory is strategic, not a cache**.
+Writes must include provenance, TTL, and confidence so the system can reuse knowledge safely across runs and teams.
+- **Telemetry powers evolution**.
+Cost, latency, tokens, and policy decisions are streamed into traces so higher-level services can propose optimisations without guesswork.

+This mental model turns ad-hoc “agent” scripts into a mesh of governed services that a product team can reason about like any other production system.
+The FAQ contrasts AMP with improvisational frameworks such as Claude Flow or LangChain.

 ## Approach: Protocol + Implementation

 AMP is both a protocol and a working implementation.